How do we help our customers meet, inspire, launch and party in the middle of a viral pandemic?

 By digitizing the Copenhagen Pride Week, we could embrace even more people than before, and everyone interested could participate while keeping a safe distance.

-In addition to the digital town hall square, we created several extra features for the participants to explore – including a “hall of fame”, a look at the history of Copenhagen Pride, cultural highlights, visits to the town hall, and of course glitter, colours, seriousness and fun.
+In addition to the digital town hall square, we created several extra features for the participants to explore – including a “hall of fame”, a look at the history of Copenhagen Pride, cultural highlights, visits to the town hall, and of course glitter, colors, seriousness and fun.

 DI Digital’s hybrid summit